-With a population of 8 million, Johannesburg is by far the largest city in South Africa, and is the nations economic powerhouse filled with capitalist malls, soaring skyscrapers, innovative modern architecture…and a large gay community.
+With a population of 8 million, Johannesburg is by far the largest city in South Africa.
+It is the nation’s economic powerhouse filled with capitalist malls, soaring skyscrapers, innovative modern architecture- and a large gay community.

 While it’s by no means the gay capital of Africa -- Cape Town has that crown snatched -- there is a lot to love here whether you are on business, in search of a cultural encounter, an adrenaline rush or simply want to relax and unwind for a few days!
 Johannesburg, also known as Jo’burg, Jozi or eGoli (the “City of Gold”), is -- put simply -- a vibrant and diverse yet hectic, sprawling mess.
 But after decades of decay and decline, things are finally looking better here as an urban renaissance takes hold on a scale we haven’t seen since Medellin or Krakow.

-Everything is looking smarter, new venues are opening, apartments rising on the horizon and people here are looking optimistically to the future.
-Wealth gaps still remain amongst the worst in the world, however, and crime is still is a big issue.
-Also, don’t expect to find a rainbow-flag covered queer village like Chiang Mai, Hannover or Athens here.
+Everything is looking smarter, new venues are opening, apartments rising on the horizon, and people here are looking optimistically to the future.
+Wealth gaps remain amongst the worst in the world; however, and crime is still is a big issue.
+Also, don’t expect to find a rainbow-flag covered queer village-like Chiang Mai, Hannover, or Athens here.

 To be honest, you are unlikely to find one any time soon…

-South Africa’s constitution was the first in the world to protect people from discrimination on the grounds of this sexual orientation, and the country was the first in Africa to legalize same-sex marriage, but sadly this progressive political climate has not translated to complete acceptance across society and LGBT hate crimes are all too common.
+South Africa’s constitution was the first in the world to protect people from discrimination on the grounds of this sexual orientation, and the country was the first in Africa to legalize same-sex marriage.
+Still, sadly this progressive political climate has not translated to complete acceptance across society, and LGBT hate crimes are all too common.

-This, however, is unlikely to affect your average traveler in urban areas – and particularly in the upsale (read gay-friendly) areas of Johannesburg – but is something to be aware of, and we generally advise caution with public displays of affection in public as such.
+This, however, is unlikely to affect your average traveler in urban areas – and particularly in the upscale (read gay-friendly) areas of Johannesburg – but is something to be aware of.
+We generally advise caution with public displays of affection in public as such.
 We are only just beginning to understand the shocking scale of LGBT discrimination in South Africa.
-While as visitors we personally did not experience any, there is undoubtedly a critical need for hate crimes laws here as the local LGBT community still faces high levels of violence.
+While, as visitors, we personally did not experience any, there is undoubtedly a critical need for hate crime laws here as the local LGBT community still faces high levels of violence.

-Gay Johannesburg Guide: The Essential Guide To Gay Travel In Johannesburg South Africa 2019
+Gay Johannesburg Guide: The Essential Guide To LGBT Travel In Johannesburg South Africa

-As the second largest city in Africa, and the largest in South Africa, you just know there has to be a huge range of activities on offer here -- each as unique and diverse as Johannesburg the city itself is.
+As the second-largest city in Africa, and the largest in South Africa, you just know there has to be a massive range of activities on offer here -- each as unique and diverse as Johannesburg the city itself is.

-Museums, shopping and gourmet dining are all popular, but equally so is laying by the pool or booking day trips to explore the glorious nature on the doorstep of Johannesburg.
-If you plan to get a lot done car hire in Johannesburg is a very affordable option and popular to see more far-flung attractions.
-This is South Africa after all -- one of the world’s greatest self-drive holiday destinations with the excellent road network and epic scenery.
+Museums, shopping, and gourmet dining are all popular, but equally so is laying by the pool or booking day trips to explore the glorious nature on the doorstep of Johannesburg.
+If you plan to get a lot done, car hire in Johannesburg is a very affordable option and popular to see more far-flung attractions.
+This is South Africa, after all -- one of the world’s greatest self-drive holiday destinations with an excellent road network and epic scenery.

-Naturally being gay does not define which attractions most of us will want to see in each destination and most queer travelers will simply want to check out the top things to see in Johannesburg during the day!
+Naturally, being gay does not define which attractions most of us will want to see in each destination, and most queer travelers will want to check out the top things to see in Johannesburg during the day!
 We found our favorite memories were watching the sunset from a relaxing cocktail bar, dancing till dawn with our queer family, or laying out by the pool in our luxe Johannesburg hotel.